NASA-DEVELOP/VOCAL/docs/source/conventions.rst

    for x in y:
       # ...

-Comments should be right justified when applicable, and only above lines when necessary to explain a section of code(not just one line).
-Class declarations also must follow the following structure
+Simple comments should be placed to the right of the line when possible, or one comment should be placed above a segment shortly explaning it's function

 .. code-block:: python